tbensky/npct/README.md

 Come back to `config.html` as needed to update your health information or query the device for contacts that may have occurred while you were out.

-# Participate in "self" contact tracing
+# Participate in self-driven contact tracing

 You are done.
 Now, here's what you do: